-A detailed orientation manual is available for everyone as a resource while serving in the park.
-Policies and procedures are included in the online training.
+Policies and procedures are included in the online training as PDF attachments sent via email.
 Ongoing assistance and support is available as needed.
 When applicable, the Park Service provides current information in convenient flip charts for use at various volunteer stations.
 Mentors are available to help new volunteers transition as smoothly as possible.